If you have an SEN enquiry please contact the school office on 01473 728372 and they will put you in touch with Mrs Ridall, the school's SENCO.

 We at St Mary’s take your child’s well being seriously.
 We are an inclusive school who incorporate Christian values into the day to day running of the school.
 We understand that high self esteem and positive well being are vital for your child’s happiness and progress.
 Teachers aim to foster a caring and understanding environment within the class and treat all pupils with respect.
 Children are encouraged, from Reception, to tell other children if they do not like a behaviour and are taught the skills to manage conflict.
 The children also cover aspect of Mental Health and Well-Being as part of PSHE.
 The class teacher has overall responsibility for the pastoral and social care of every child in their class and should be contacted if a parent has concerns about their child’s well being.
-Further support can also be obtained from the SENCO who may contact outside agencies such as Social Services or the Local Authority County Inclusive Support Service (CISS) for advice.
+Further support can also be obtained from the SENDCo who may contact outside agencies such as Social Services, Wellbeing hub, School nursing team or the Local Authority County Inclusive Support Service (CISS) for advice.

 What if my child has specific medical need?

 - If a pupil has a specific medical need then a detailed Care Plan is compiled with support from the school nurse in consultation with parents/carers.